 François Lapierre is an instinctive painter.
 Every stroke of pastel has its raison d'etre.
 A tireless hiker and "rummager", the Berry countryside is a primary source of inspiration for him.
 A lover of times past, he paints images that will may soon disappear: garden huts, old mills, ruins, the pleasures of fishing.
 Something of a perfectionist, François Lapierre is always looking for a steady improvement in his attention to detail.
 His painting balance color contrast with a high degree of realism.
 They remind us of the rustic pleasures and excitement of a Sunday outing in the country.
 Nostalgia, of course, but tinged with the serenity and harmony of a secret Indre.
 Medium: Pastel Subjects: Landscape Style: Representational.
 Navigation: Website is in French.
 Main menu remains available at side.
 Gallery: Galerie: Nature Morte (Still Life); Les poissons et la pêche (Fish and fishing); Cabanes (sheds); Sous bois (Undergrowth); Moulins (Mills); Paysages (Landscape); La pêche à la mouche (Fly fishing).
 Image View: Thumbnails enlarge in slideshow.
 Each image will enlarge again on a new page when clicked.
 Some , but not all, have an indication of the original image size.
 Downloads are permitted, and are among the largest images I have ever encountered.
 Apples is 63x58 cm, 422 KB.
 Demo/Blog/EBay/Flickr: No.

-The stated purpose of this blog is to review the websites of artists who work in pastel.
+The stated purpose of this blog is to list and review the websites of artists who work in pastel.
 For the artists featured there is the added benefit of having more traffic directed to their site.

 It is generally recognised that reviewers may make use of material that is copyright for the purposes of review.
 I operate under that principle.
 It is not always possible to request permission of artists to use an image of their work in this blog, especially if the artist is not anglophone.
 I hope that all artists understand that posting an example typique of their work is essential to the generation of interest in their oeuvre.